kailash-manasarovar/statement/docs/timeline/2023/march.md

 - I believe most of this stress was manipulated online by Denia hackers and cyber-stalkers.
 - I quit my job with a tech crypto company based in New York, Digital Asset, but I have another one lined up to go to immediately at zkSync.
 - In retrospect, Digital Asset was probably a safe space and I should have continued with them.
 They offered me a month's stay in New York to learn their programming language and I declined due to my conservatory studies - which was insane!
-- I believe this was part of online manipulation.
+- I believe my decisions were being controlled by online manipulation coupled with drugging.
 - I start a new role at zkSync.
 - I'm starting to wonder if my role at zkSync was set up by the cyber-stalkers.
 - Looking back, it seemed likely some of the men at zkSync were aware of the [porn fatwa against me](../early-years/2003.md#porn-fatwa).